Ornamental cherry tree, also called Japanese cherry tree or Prunus, is a very beautiful ornamental tree.

 Don’t prune before the blooming, but wait until it is over to reduce tree size or balance the branches, if needed.

-The most common ornamental cherry varieties are the ‘Kanzan’, which in spring bear spectacular blooms.
+The most common ornamental cherry varieties is the ‘Kanzan’, which in spring bear spectacular blooms.

 Other varieties are the ‘Kiku Shidare Sakura’, ‘Hokusai’ and ‘Accolade’.
-These last ones are smaller than the ‘Kanzan’, and grow to be 20 to 26 feet (6 to 8 meters) tall, and also cover themselves with beautiful spring flowers.
+These grow smaller than the ‘Kanzan’, and only reach about 20 to 26 feet (6 to 8 meters) tall.
+They also are entirely covered in beautiful spring flowers when they bloom.

-Lastly, if a small Prunus tree for a smaller garden is what you are looking for, check out the ‘Amanogawa’ variety.
+Lastly, if a dwarf Prunus tree for a smaller garden is what you are looking for, check out the ‘Amanogawa’ variety.

-An ornamental cherry tree is absolutely magnificent.
-It brightens our first spring days with abundant flowers in hues that range from white to pink.
+A garden with an ornamental cherry tree is absolutely magnificent in spring.
+The tree brightens the first days of spring with abundant flowers in hues that range from white to pink.

 Avoid places that are too exposed to wind so that the fragile blooms aren’t swept away too soon!